gaohanlei1/jetAnomalyDetection/README.md

 - If you only have a single file to preprocess, run `python3.9 scripts/preprocessing.py -p <filepath> -t [background/signal]`
     - You should also set `move_to_used` to `false` if this is in a directory you can't write to
+    - Remember to add `nohup` if you want to leave it running over SSH!

 - Otherwise, collect your background (QCD) and/or signal (WJet) `.root` data files into two folders